 Grading Policy: The grading for the class will be based upon homework, design projects, and exams.
-The distribution of points within each of assignments and exams are determined by the instructor.
+The distribution of points within and over the each of assignments and exams are determined by the instructor and subject to change.
+Instructure reserves the right to adjust grading scales.

 Homework Problems 20%

 Design Projects 20%

-Midterms, (possibly with voluntary and no-penalty in class short quiz) 30%
+Midterms 30%

 Final Exam/Project Presentation & Report 30%

+In class short review test Additional 5%